What’s All the Buzz About? Public Relations 101

 WHAT’S ALL THE BUZZ ABOUT?
 PUBLIC RELATIONS 101

-If you’re not a public relation (PR) or communications professional, chances are you likely clump PR in together with advertising, marketing, and event planning, thinking they are the same.
+If you’re not a public relations (PR) or communications professional, chances are you likely clump PR in together with advertising, marketing, and event planning, thinking they are the same.
 And it’s OK if you do.
 A lot of people make this common mistake.

 What exactly is PR anyway?